samuel-vojtas/bio-proj/README.md

 ## Description

-The goal of the project is to develop a neural network model for face recognition with the addition of a backdoor that allows for the possibility of preventing correct face recognition.Solution is recommended to be based on ArcFace algorithm.
+The goal of the project is to develop a neural network model for face recognition with the addition of a backdoor that allows for the possibility of preventing correct face recognition.
+Solution is recommended to be based on ArcFace algorithm.

 ## References